-Scientists to EPA: Include women in reproductive health researchOctober 16th, 2012 in Health /
+Scientists to EPA: Include women in reproductive health researchOctober 16, 2012 in Medicine & Health / Health

 A team of Northwestern University scientists will meet with Environmental Protection Agency (EPA) administrators in Washington D.C.
 Oct.
 18 to advocate for important changes in the agency's guidelines for reproductive health research.

 "The problem is current research assessing the risk of toxins on reproductive health is not being uniformly investigated in both sexes and across the lifespan," said Kate Timmerman, program director of the Oncofertility Consortium of Northwestern University, who will be one of the scientists meeting with the EPA.
 The reproductive health guidelines have not been updated since 1996 and need to be revised to reflect new research findings.

 The Northwestern team will ask the EPA to expand the definition of reproductive health beyond pregnancy to include the lifespan of an individual.